omer310/real-time-audio-transcription/README.md

    pip install -r requirements.txt
    ```

-3. Get your hands on a Deepgram API key:
+3. Get your OpenAI API key:
-   - Pop over to [Deepgram](https://deepgram.com) and sign up.
-It's free!
-   - Once you're in, head to the [API Keys dashboard](https://console.deepgram.com/api-keys).
-   - Click "Create API Key"
-   - Copy that new key.

-4. Get your hands on an OPENAI API key:
-   - Pop over to [Open AI]([https://openai.com/index/openai-api/]) and sign up.
+   - Head over to [OpenAI](https://openai.com/index/openai-api/) and sign up
-   - Go to 'your profile' and head to the 'User API keys'
+   - Go to your profile and navigate to 'User API keys'
    - Click "Create new secret key"
-   - Copy that new key.
+   - Copy that new key

-5. Let your computer know about your new secret key:
+4. Set up your environment:
-   - create a .env file in the root of the project and provide it with the following:
+   - Create a .env file in the root of the project with:
-      - DEEPGRAM_API_KEY=" YOUR SECCRT KEY HERE"
-      - OPENAI_API_KEY=" YOUR SECCRT KEY HERE"
+      - OPENAI_API_KEY="YOUR_SECRET_KEY_HERE"

 ## 🎉 Let's Run This Thing!